alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 It is considered as a reference for people who talk in public.
 Even if I read a bunch on this field, it is still the best I read so far.

-## For people who want to get rid of stress and being organised
+## For people who want to get rid of stress and being (mostly) organised
 ### Getting Things Done by D. ALLEN
 {{< figure src="/assets/images/2024/02/gtd.webp" title="Getting Things Done" >}}